-- It is important to understand the socio-cultural context when planning the research approach.
+- It was important to understand the socio-cultural context when planning the research approach.
 In the Maasai community, outsiders engaging with adolescent girls privately are met with suspicion by the community because of the government child protection policies that may have been broken.
 In cases where the respondents were married and were still not of marriageable age, we knew there would be suspicion that the researchers were government agents.
-Researchers made sure to reassure them that the purpose of the research was purely to listen to stories of change from young girls. - Consider the age and gender of researchers: having young researchers who were close to the age of group of the girls helped them connect and have a good conversation because they understand their perspectives.
+Researchers made sure to reassure them that the purpose of the research was purely to listen to stories of change from young girls. - Having young researchers who were close to the age of group of the girls helped them connect and have a good conversation because they understand their perspectives.
 It also removed the parent' figure that would have made them less expressive9.
-It was important to have samesex and similar age researchers to help build more trust.
-The researchers were the right age and background to be able to ask the interview questions in language that younger people understood. - Be aware that obtaining informed consent can involve multiple layers with young people; from the respondents themselves their parents and other significant adults.
+It was important to have same-sex and similar age researchers to help build more trust.
+The researchers were the right age and background to be able to ask the interview questions in language that younger people understood. - Obtaining informed consent involved multiple layers as often the case with young people; including the respondents themselves, their parents and other significant adults.
 In the Maasai community, where the respondents were drawn, it is not unusual to find adolescent girls who are married, pregnant, or already mothers.
 A further layer of consent included the spouses and parents-in-law in cases of married adolescents. - Interviews with young people required more time compared to interviews with adults.
-More time was needed before undertaking the interview for the researchers
+More time was needed before undertaking the interview for the researchers to build trust with the girls, to help them feel relaxed and comfortable with the researcher and confident to share their stories.